Danilus120/Filter-With---Typescript---Hard/README.md

 ## 🎉 Project Overview

-I was tasked with creating a program that, regardless of the size and depth of the objects, would search them in relation to the phrase given by the user.
+I was tasked with creating a program that, regardless of the size and depth of the objects in the array, would search the entire object against the keyword.
+If the keyword is found in an object, the entire object is added to the array, which at the very end is returned with all objects containing the keyword.

 ## 📖 What I learned during this project?